Valbygård: Castenschiold and von Stemann

 In 1805, Castenschiold sold Valbygård to Poul Christian von Stemann.
 He had previously owned the small Benzonsdal Manor from 1791 to 1800 and was from 1802 responsible for managing the holdings of Sorø Academy.
-He had served as amtmand (prefect) of Sorø County since 1798 and had showed himself a very industrious, masterful and active local official who attracted the attention of King Frederick VI.
+He had served as amtmand (prefect) of Sorø County since 1798 and had shown himself a very industrious, masterful and active local official who attracted the attention of King Frederick VI.
 He took a profound interest in the management of his estates as well as the living conditions for the peasants on them.
 He collaborated with the owner of Bøstrup on draining Bild Lake, thereby increasing the area of his estate.